-After the biggest snowfall of the season, winter sports junkies are heading out to brave the cold and partake in a little winter fun.
+After the biggest snowfall of the season, winter sports junkies are heading out with their portable shelters for ice fishing.
 Two of my favorites when I was growing up – sledding and skating are alive and well in the area.
 You just need to know where.

 Sledding and Skating– two activities synonymous with winter in the Midwest.
 Every year, children of all ages re-discover the fun of ice skating.
 In the winter, there are many places that actually create outdoor skating rinks.
 Three of the best locations are Timber Trails Park, Davis Park and Langum Park all in St. Charles.
 Davis Park, is located along 10th Street between Horne and Fellow Streets and Timber Trails Park is located 1/4 mile north of 17th Street off of Dean Street.
 Both parks feature man-made skating rinks where visitors can participate in recreational skating from 12-5PM when the weather permits.
 For folks interested in ice hockey, Langum Park, located 2 miles south of Main St. between Riverside and 7th Ave. features a rink specifically designated for ice hockey.
 Be sure you contact the park district at 630-513-5188 to make sure these rinks are open before visiting.